Ubiquiti Access Point Comparison

-One of the leading providers of networking equipment to WISPs is Ubiquiti.
-In this blog post, we will conduct a comparison of Ubiquiti’s Rocket series of access points.
-This comparison will evaluate the performance of various Ubiquiti Rocket access point models by analyzing throughput, latency, and oversubscription rates.
-Specifically, we will analyze Ubiquiti’s Rocket 2AC Prism, Rocket 2AC Prism Gen2, Rocket 5AC Prism, and Rocket Prism 5AC Gen2 models of access points.
+One of the leading providers of networking equipment to Internet Service Providers (ISPs) is Ubiquiti.
+In this blog post, we’ll conduct a comparison of Ubiquiti’s Rocket series of access points (APs).
+This comparison will evaluate the performance of various Ubiquiti Rocket AP models by analyzing throughput, latency, and oversubscription rates.
+Specifically, we’ll analyze Ubiquiti’s Rocket 2AC Prism, Rocket 2AC Prism Gen2, Rocket 5AC Prism, and Rocket Prism 5AC Gen2 AP models.

-To facilitate our Ubiquity access point comparison, we have collected a lot of data from our customer base.
-This has provided us with metrics spanning tens of thousands of subscribers and thousands of access points.
-Since we derive our data exclusively from Preseem customers, our numbers may differ from those found in access point spec sheets.
+To facilitate our Ubiquiti access point comparison, we’ve collected a lot of data from our customer base.
+This has provided us with metrics spanning tens of thousands of subscribers and thousands of APs.
+Since we derive our data exclusively from Preseem customers, our numbers may differ from those found in manufacturer spec sheets.
 Consequently, the results of this comparison do not necessarily represent the full capacity of any piece of equipment being evaluated.

-Throughput refers to the amount of network capacity (in bits/sec) received or sent by each active subscriber during a certain time period.
-We begin our comparison of Ubiquiti’s different Rocket access point models by looking at levels of throughput.
+Throughput refers to the amount of network capacity (in bits/sec) received or sent by each active subscriber during a given time period.
+We begin our comparison of Ubiquiti’s different Rocket AP models by looking at levels of throughput.

 Image from Carnegie Mellon University